Last Updated on 2025-08-09 by Jorge Bastos

 Where to stay in Elvas

-When it comes to choosing the best time to visit a place we always look at two things, the best weather and avoiding big crowds.
-We have never got big crowds in Elvas so, that won’t probably be a problem and you don’t really need to factor it.
-The weather on the other hand…
+When choosing the best time to visit a place, we consider two key factors: the best weather and avoiding big crowds.
+We have never had big crowds in Elvas, so it probably won’t be a problem, and you don’t need to factor it in.
+The weather, on the other hand…

 The Alentejo region is very hot in Summer, one of the hottest regions in Europe.
-High temperatures can reach 40ºC, quite easily.
-So, July and August probably isn’t the best time to visit Elvas.
-It’s likely that you’ll get these burning hot temperatures which would ruin any please you could take from the activities above…
+High temperatures can reach 40ºC quite easily.
+So, July and August probably aren’t the best times to visit Elvas.
+You’ll likely experience these scorching temperatures, which would ruin any pleasure you could take from the activities above…

 Day trip to Elvas

-On a final note, we need to mention you can see most of Elvas in one day.
+On a final note, it’s worth mentioning that you can see most of Elvas in just one day.
 Plus, a day trip from Evora is perfectly possible, but not from Lisbon.
 It’s way too far to visit Elvas directly from Lisbon or the Algarve on a day trip.
-You’ll lose most of the day in the car/bus.
+You’ll spend most of the day traveling by car/bus.

 Pin it for later